Torch Relay Transport Modes

 - dragon boat - the flame was carried by dragon boat in Hong Kong in 2008 (Beijing).

-- horse - all carriers in the torch relay to Stockholm, where the equestrian events were held instead of in Melbourne, travelled on horseback (Melbourne/Stockholm 1956).
+- horse - all carriers in the torch relay to Stockholm, where the equestrian events were held instead of in Melbourne, traveled on horseback (Melbourne/Stockholm 1956).
 Horses played a special role again when the history of the Pony express was featured as a part of a torch relay for Atlanta.
 (Atlanta 1996)

 - rowing boat - the Australian Women's Rowing Eights team took the flame across Canberra's Lake Burley Griffin in Canberra (Beijing 2008).
 In 2012, the Olympic Flame was carried in a rowing boat along the River Medway in Maidstone.
 (London 2012)